loFiWaterCat/loFiWaterCat/README.md

-### Passion projects, dreams, and a bit of sleep keep the gears turning
+### Passion projects, dreams, and a bit of sleep keep the gears running

 Here's what I know:
 React.js | Redux | JavaScript | HTML5 | CSS3 | Ruby | Ruby on Rails | SQL | postgreSQL | Heroku | Webpack